 Half of the allocation is assessed against each performance condition.
-The vesting schedule for the TSR performance condition is set out in the table on page 15.
+The vesting schedule for the TSR performance condition is set out in the table below.
 The holder of the shares is entitled to receive all dividends paid between grant and vesting date.